hynek/structlog/docs/examples.rst

 .. literalinclude:: code_examples/processors.txt
    :language: pycon

-structlog comes with many handy processors build right in -- check them out in the :mod:`API <structlog.processors>` documentation to learn more!
+structlog comes with many handy processors build right in -- for a list of shipped processors, check out the :ref:`API documentation <procs>`.

 Of course you can :ref:`configure <configuration>` default processors and context classes globally.